 Moon Juice's Sex Dust is not new—in fact, it's one of the brand's hero products.
-However, combined with Holy Yoni's hydrating blend of schisandra berry extract, bulgarian rose oil, vitamin E, and sweet almond oil, its effects are all the more sweet.
+However, combined with Holy Yoni's hydrating blend of Schisandra berry extract, Bulgarian rose oil, vitamin E, and sweet almond oil, its effects are all the sweeter.
 Sex Dust is a mix of adaptogens, including shilajit, shatavari. epimedium, maca, cacao, and schisandra, meant to combat stress.
-The ingredients work synergistically to increase your resistance to fatigue, providing energy, focus and creativity.
+The ingredients promise to work synergistically to increase your resistance to fatigue, providing energy, focus, and creativity.
 This works for your everyday life, of course, but is also helpful in lifting your mood during sex.
 The site offers tons of recipes, but if you're not especially nimble in the kitchen (like me), it's easy to mix a teaspoon in with your coffee and sip as you see fit.

 Founded by Into the Gloss co-founder Nick Axelrod and Estée Lauder veteran Randi Christiansen, Nécessaire offers just three body care essentials: a body wash, body lotion, and their Sex Gel.
 All the products are pH-balanced, full of skincare-quality ingredients, and free of parabens, sulfates, and phthalates—making the brand a minimalist's dream, as well as both healthy and effective in equal measure.
 "Sex is just one thing you do with your body," Axelrod said in an interview with Faith a few months ago.
 "There should be a community and a platform for thinking and talking about your body holistically."

-The Good Patch (which offers hemp-infused patches for hangovers, stress, and the sleep deprived) was born from La Mend, a site offering an array of safe, tested, pure, and potent phytocannabinoid products sourced from organically farmed, non-GMO plants.
-This one in particular works to temporarily relieve PMS-related discomfort, including cramps, aches, pains, and promote hormonal balance, courtesy of 15 milligrams of hemp extract, as well as menthol and black cohosh.
+The Good Patch (which offers hemp-infused patches for hangovers, stress, and the sleep-deprived) was born from La Mend, a site offering an array of safe, tested, pure, and potent phytocannabinoid products sourced from organically farmed non-GMO plants.
+This one in particular promises to temporarily relieve PMS-related discomfort, including cramps, aches, pains, and promote hormonal balance, courtesy of 15 milligrams of hemp extract, as well as menthol and black cohosh.
 Meant to be worn along your lower abdomen, the patch can be left for up to 12 hours and will offer sustained relief on even the most terrible of days.

-Uqora is a UTI prevention company, creating products meant to allow women to get ahead of UTIs, shifting the focus toward prevention instead of just relying on treatment with antibiotics, which can wreak havoc on vaginal health.
-After suffering from eight UTIs in one year (damn), Uqora CEO, Jenna Ryan, and her co-founder, Spencer Gordon, began developing products to help relieve not only UTIs, but also the stress, anxiety, antibiotics, and long doctor visits that go along with them.
-Uqora Target, the hero product of the brand, is a prevention drink mix that stops bacteria from binding with the urinary wall, increases urinary flow, and boosts immunity to help you break free from the endless cycle of UTIs.
+Uqora is a UTI prevention company, creating products meant to allow women to get ahead of UTIs, shifting the focus toward prevention instead of just relying on treatment with antibiotics, which might wreak havoc on vaginal health.
+After suffering from eight UTIs in one year (damn), Uqora CEO, Jenna Ryan, and her cofounder, Spencer Gordon, began developing products to help relieve not only UTIs, but also the stress, anxiety, antibiotics, and long doctor visits that go along with them.
+Uqora Target, the hero product of the brand, is a prevention drink mix that promises to stop bacteria from binding with the urinary wall, increase urinary flow, and boost immunity to help you break free from the endless cycle of UTIs.
 It's packed with vitamins and other natural, vegan, gluten-free, and sugar-free ingredients including vitamin C and B6, calcium, magnesium, potassium, citric acid, and beet juice powder.